antrea-io/antrea/docs/design/ovs-pipeline.md

 chance of being chosen since they have the same weights.
 For every bucket, the Endpoint IP and Endpoint port are loaded into `EndpointIPField` and `EndpointPortField`, respectively.
-These loaded values will be consumed in table [EndpointDNAT] to which the packets are forwarded and in which DNAT will be performed. `RemoteEndpointRegMark` is loaded for remote Endpoints, like bucket with `bucket_id` 1 in this group.
+These loaded values will be consumed in table [EndpointDNAT] to which the packets are forwarded and in which DNAT will be performed. `RemoteEndpointRegMark` is loaded for remote Endpoints, like the bucket with `bucket_id` 1 in this group.

 The third group with `group_id` 11 is the destination of packets matched by flow 6, designed for a Service that has Endpoints and is configured with session affinity.
 The group closely resembles the group with `group_id` 10, except that the destination of the packets is table [ServiceLB], rather than table [EndpointDNAT].
-After being sent back to table [ServiceLB], they will be matched by flow 7.
+After being resubmitted back to table [ServiceLB], they will be matched by flow 7.

 ### EndpointDNAT

-The table implements DNAT for Service connection after Endpoint selection is performed in table [ServiceLB].
+The table implements DNAT for Service connections after Endpoint selection is performed in table [ServiceLB].

 If you dump the flows of this table, you may see the following::